ucan-wg/awake/README.md

     ⋮                          ⋮
 ```

-At this stage, the Responder has been validated, but the Requestor is still untrusted.
+At this stage, the Provider has been validated, but the Requestor is still untrusted.
 The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, eavesdropper, or phisher.
 This is accomplished in a single message.

-The Requestor MUST provide the proof of authorization set by the Responder payload in [§3.3.2](#332-validation-ucan).
+The Requestor MUST provide the proof of authorization set by the Provider payload in [§3.3.2](#332-validation-ucan).
 The RECOMMENDED authorization methods are PIN validation (`pin`) and UCAN (`ucan`).
 Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with an [`unknown-challenge` message](#62-unknown-challenge-error).

 When using PIN validation, it is RECOMMENDED that the handshake fail after a maximum number of failed validation attempts, or the attempts be rate limited with exponential backoff.